droglenc/NCGraphing/resources/Syllabus-Current.md

 ## Delivery
 <img class="img-right" src="../img/online.png" alt="Online Delivery">
-This course will be delivered in a synchronous "on-line" format throught the "online meeting app" on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz) from 4-6pm on Monday, Wednesday, and Friday of May term. **You should make every effort to attend these online sessions as this will be the best opportunity to ask questions and get help from me and others in the class.**
+This course will be delivered in a synchronous "on-line" format through the "online meeting app" on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz) from 4-6pm on Monday, Wednesday, and Friday of May term. **You should make every effort to attend these online sessions as this will be the best opportunity to ask questions and get help from me and others in the class.**

 I do understand during this "period of disruption" that you may miss an occasional class period.
-A video will be made of each synchronous meeting and will be available to view asychronously (i.e., at other times).
+A video will be made of each synchronous meeting and will be available on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz) to view asychronously (i.e., at other times).
 Also see the [Assistance](#assistance) section next for other ways to receive help with course material.

+During this period of remote instruction I can also set up "GoToMeetings" where we can "video chat."
+The major advantage of this is that you can share your screen with me (provided you have a webcam) so that I can see exactly what you are doing on your computer.
+This can be invaluable for troubleshooting code issues.
+To use this just sent me an e-mail with some preferred times and I will send you back an invitation to "meet" that will contain directions on how to do so.

 ----